Wall Street jumps on strong services sector, hopes of China recovery

 Investors also bet on an improving Chinese economy and its impact on the global growth as the yuan led commodity currencies higher against the dollar.
 Earlier, Chinese stocks jumped more than 5%.

-A slew of upbeat U.S. data recently, including a record rise in monthly payrolls, has powered the Nasdaq to all-time highs and has driven the S&P 500 up roughly 44% from its March bottom.
+A slew of upbeat U.S. data recently, including a record rise in monthly payrolls, has powered the Nasdaq to all-time highs and has driven the S&P 500 up more than 40% from its March 23 closing low.

 The gains came despite a record surge in new COVID-19 cases in 16 states in the United States this month that could further hamper reopening plans and create a risk to the economic recovery.